archkata2021t17/sysops-squad/1.Problem Statement/BusinessDrivers.md

 | # | Business Driver |
 |----|----|
-| BD.001 | Changes to the system must be quick, easy and non distruptive
+| BD.001 | Changes to the system must be quick, easy and non disruptive
 | BD.002 | Zero Customer's Ticket loss
 | BD.003 | 100% correct assignment of tickets to relevant Experts
 | BD.004 | The system must be highly available to Customers (internal/external)
 | BD.005 | Resolve the frequent system crash
 | BD.006 | The system must be responsive during the peak business hours